Jasonkoolman/next-level/README.md

 ### Development server

-Run `nx serve site` for a dev server.
+Run `npm run dev` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

 ### Understand this workspace